-Place Types and Building Types make up the palette of built forms used to represent scenarios.
-The UrbanFootprint library of built form types covers a full range of potential development patterns – from mixed-use centers, to residential areas, to focused employment and industrial areas – and their component buildings.
+Place Types and Building Types make up the palette of land use types used to build scenarios.
+The UrbanFootprint library of land use types covers a full range of potential development patterns – from mixed-use centers, to residential areas, to focused employment and industrial areas – and their component buildings.

 Within the system, they are used to classify existing development and allocate growth via the scenario development process.

 Place Types represent places – combinations of various buildings along with the streets, parks, and other elements of urban infrastructure that surround them.
 A Place Type would be used to represent, for example, the mixed-use center of a town, or development along an auto-oriented suburban retail corridor.

 - Residential: the number of dwelling units per acre